Arshiapdr/stablecoin-vuln-llm/README.md

-Function-level vulnerability detection across 16 algorithmic-stablecoin protocols, combining a knowledge-base-driven LLM auditor with an adversarial critic and a mechanical static check, plus an independent behavioural track that labels real depeg episodes from market data.
+Function-level vulnerability detection across 16 algorithmic-stablecoin protocols, combining a knowledge-base-driven LLM auditor with an adversarial critic and a static check, plus an independent behavioural track that labels real depeg episodes from market data.

 ## The pipeline